-Free-will may often be at the heart of struggle, but such freedom allows us to truly love God and as we struggle against the world, the flesh, and the devil may it always be our desire to follow the perfect example of our Lord and Savior.
-He didn't choose the easy way either.
+Free-will may often be at the heart of our struggle, but it is freedom that allows us to truly love God, and as we struggle against the world, the flesh, and the devil, it is our Savior's love and His perfect example that leads us forward, for He didn't choose the easy way either.
 He humbled Himself, clothed Himself in human flesh, fasted forty days and forty nights, and then went to meet the enemy - "the god of this world" (2 Corinthians 4:4).
 One thing we see clearly in our Lord's example is that the devil has perfect timing.
-He never grows tired, but we do and so he waits until our weakest moment and then offers an easier way.
+He never grows tired, but we do and so he waits until our weakest moment and then offers what may appear to be an easier way.
 As he basically said to Jesus, "Just bow down before me and I'll give you the world.
-You don't need to go to the Cross, for that road is bloody and painful.
-I'll show you a quicker and easier way."
+You don't need to go to the Cross, that road is bloody and painful.
+I'll show you a quicker, easier way."
 Like every one of his temptations, perfectly timed, and filled with lies, for the world is not the devil's to give and he wouldn't give it if it was: "for he is a liar and the father of lies" (John 8:44).

-Rehearsals are light-hearted and fun.
-They're a quicker, easier way, but if not followed by the real thing - they're done in vain.
-Solemn vows, life-long commitments, and true promises, however, are a difficult and daily endeavor for which we need the grace of God.
+On this first Sunday in Lent, I'm reminded that rehearsals are light-hearted and fun.
+They're a quicker, easier way, and if not followed by the real thing - they're done in vain.
+What is a wedding rehearsal without a wedding?
+Now on the other hand, solemn vows, life-long commitments, and true promises, these are a difficult and daily endeavor for which we desperately need the grace of God.
 On the day of our baptism we received the fullness of His grace and were made children of God.
-This morning, as we commune with our Father at His table may we by faith receive His grace once more, through the Body and Blood of His Son, and respond to this grace not only with our lips, but in our lives, by giving up ourselves to His service, and by walking before Him in holiness and righteousness all our days; through Jesus Christ our Lord.
+So this morning, as we commune with our Father at His table may we by faith receive His grace once more, through the Body and Blood of His Son, and respond to this grace not only with our lips, by speaking the words of the promise, but in our lives, by giving up ourselves to His service, and by walking before Him in holiness and righteousness all our days; through Jesus Christ our Lord, to whom with Him and the Holy Spirit be all honor and glory, both now and forever, world without end.
 Amen.